 What is Positive Psychology

 POSITIVE PSYCHOLOGY is the “scientific study of optimal human functioning... to discover and promote the factors that allow individuals and communities to thrive.”
-This definition comes from co-founders Profs Martin Seligman and Mihaly Csikszentmihalyi, who established the field to investigate the positive side of psychology – our thoughts, feelings and behaviour.
-It seeks to answer the big questions such as what makes us happy?
-What does it take to flourish?
-What gives meaning to life?
-What are the ingredients of a good life?
-What are the characteristics of a positive leader?
+The official definition comes from co-founders Profs Martin Seligman and Mihaly Csikszentmihalyi, who wanted to challenge the direction that psychology was going in.
+The field was established to investigate the positive side of our psychology – our thoughts, feelings and behaviour and how they can contribute to the greater good.
+The aim is to help workplaces, communities and nations to function optimally.

 First Wave Positive Psychology

-Positive psychology was officially launched in 1998 when Prof Martin Seligman became the president of the American Psychological Association.
+Positive psychology was officially launched in 1998 when Prof Martin Seligman became the president of the American Psychological Association (APA).
 The first wave sought to rebalance psychology at a time when the ratio of studies of depression to happiness was around 72 to 1.
 The first wave was best known as the science of happiness and focused on positive phenomena including emotions, traits, cognitions, behaviours and organisations.

 Second Wave Positive Psychology